-As of June 5, 2017, 36,130,933 Common Shares, without nominal or par value, of the Corporation were outstanding.
-Holders of Common Shares of record at the close of business on June 20, 2017 will be entitled to one vote for each such share held by them except to the extent that a person has transferred any shares after the record date and the transferree of such shares establishes proper ownership of such Common Shares and demands, not later than 10 days before the Meeting, to be included in the list of shareholders entitled to vote at the Meeting.
+As of June 20, 2018, (the "Record Date"), 36,282,283 Common Shares, without nominal or par value, of the Corporation were outstanding.
+Holders of Common Shares of record at the close of business on the Record Date will be entitled to one vote for each such share held by them except to the extent that a person has transferred any shares after the Record Date and the transferee of such shares establishes proper ownership of such Common Shares and demands, not later than 10 days before the Meeting, to be included in the list of shareholders entitled to vote at the Meeting.